thecaffeinedev/OpenCV-Python/README.md

 ***This repository contains basic OpenCV tutorials for those who wants to get started with it.***

-* Clone or Download the repo.
+* Clone or Download this repo.
 ------
 ***Notes***
 Computer Vision is a cutting edge field of Computer Science that aims to enable computers to understand what is being seen in an image.